Support Page Content

 In addition, persons aged 65 and older, as well as those whose health makes them vulnerable to COVID-19, have been asked to self-isolate and not come to campus, in accordance with Gov. Gavin Newsom's directive of March 15, 2020.

 In addition, Summer Session classes will be online.
 The first six-week session classes as well as the full 12-week session classes will begin May 26.
 Please visit www.csus.edu/summer for more details about the 2020 Summer Session.
+And no in-person events or group activities may take place on campus or at Sacramento State Downtown through the end of Summer Session, Aug.
+14, 2020.

 Q: Are classes cancelled?